vahidkianfar/CSV-Parser/README.md

 In this project I created a simple CSV-Parser for specific type of CSV, but its highly expandale, I Stored the Columns and Rows into Objects from
 Person Class and Retrieved Data by Query.

-## Description:
+##Description:

-We have a CSV File with 11 different column: first_name, last_name, company_name, address, city, county, postal, phone1, phone2, email, and web.
+We have a CSV File with 11 different columns: first_name, last_name, company_name, address, city, county, postal, phone1, phone2, email, and web.

 we want to store this data into a Data Structure and retrieve that data, for the simplicity I created a Person Class and read all the data and stored it into a List<Person>, each Person object have the CSV headers as Fields and then I Used LINQ.

-## Challenge:
+##Challenge:

 The Most challenge that I faced was splitting the Company Name Cause some of the fields has comma! for exampl, compane_name: **Elliott, John W Esq**, basically when I wanted to split it by comma, it skipped the second part "John W Esq",